 64% of loyalty program members spend more money to maximize points earnings (Bond Brand Loyalty)

 Points are an effective incentive to drive customers toward spending on brands.
 That incentive increases in high-income demographics.
 78% of consumers who earn $200,000 or more tailor their spending habits around maximizing points.

-62% of consumers spend more money on a brand after signing up for a paid loyalty program (McKinsey)
+Around 3 in 5 consumers spend more on a brand after signing up for a paid loyalty program (McKinsey)

 Paid loyalty programs incentivize customers to stay loyal to brands.
 59% of paid loyalty members are more likely to choose that brand over competitors, and 43% are more likely to make weekly purchases.

 Consumers are twice as likely to spend money on a brand with a paid loyalty program over a free loyalty program (McKinsey)

 60% of consumers spend more on a brand if they have a paid loyalty membership.
 With free memberships, that number drops to just 30%.